madeofpendletonwool/PinePods/README.md

 - [x] Setup All Themes
 - [x] Downloads page playing streamed episodes.
 Should stream from server files
 - [x] Loading icon in the center of screen while episodes load in (Done on home - Further test)

-- [ ] Initial Screen loading as we pull in context

-- [ ] Podcasts show episode images sometimes on podcasts page for some reason
+- [x] Podcasts show episode images sometimes on podcasts page for some reason (This was because it used the first episode in the feed for the import.
+Not anymore)
+- [x] Initial Screen loading as we pull in context - It swaps a lot quicker now.
+Theme stores itself in local storage
+- [x] Run Podcast Descriptions on Podcasts page through html parsing

 - [ ] Fix all auth Problems with redirecting and episodes loading (Solution Found, implementing on all routes) <- It's close.
 F5 on page other than home always redirects to home yet